kulsumansari/content-cloud-backend/Readme.md

 ## 📌 Notes
 - Make sure `ws_api_key` maps to the correct workspace UID, which can be found in your workspace configuration.
 - `access_token` must match the one configured in the workspace's configuration.
+- delivery api only fetches published contents to let you control what can be fetched.

 ---